Frequently Asked Questions about MSW Admissions

 Do you offer an advanced standing option for students who have a BSW?

-At this time, we do not offer an advanced standing program for applicants who have previously earned a BSW.
+At this time, we do not offer an advanced standing program for applicants who have previously earned a baccalaureate degree in social work (BSW).
 Foundation courses may occasionally be waived by petition only.
 However, all courses for which students are waived must be replaced by other elective courses.

 I've already begun my MSW studies in another program, and am interested in transferring to Berkeley.
 Can I transfer into your MSW Program from an MSW Program at another school?

 No. We do not accept transfer students into any of our graduate programs.

 How should I choose my area of specialization?
 Do I have to pick only one?

 All students must select one specialization area upon applying to the program, and are admitted into that area.
 The specializations do have a significant amount of overlap, and students with multiple interests typically have opportunities to take elective coursework related to other areas of interest.
 To see the differences (and similarities!) between MSW specialization areas, please see the MSW Curriculum-at-a-Glance.

 How are field placements chosen?
 How much input will I have in this decision?